‘The momentum continues’: hundreds attend Saskatoon’s 2nd women’s march - Saskatoon | Globalnews.ca

 READ MORE: Photo Gallery: Across Canada, women march in solidarity

-“I think it’s really important that we’re here for women, trans women, women of colour, Indigenous women, all kinds of women,” Samson said.
+“I think it’s really important that we’re here for women, trans women, women of colour, Indigenous women, all kinds of women.”

 Samson, along with her friend Kylie Phillips, attended the march.
 They are both third-year political studies students and said they want to see more women in leadership positions.